 Turn down the volume to turn up orca survival

-The waters of the Salish Sea are getting louder with an increase in oil tankers and freighters, ferries, cruise ships, commercial and private vessels, naval sonar, underwater construction, and drilling and resource exploration.
+The waters of the Salish Sea are getting louder due to an increase in oil tankers, freighters, ferries, cruise ships, commercial and private vessels, naval sonar, underwater construction, drilling and resource exploration.

-Human-made noise interferes with orcas’ ability to live because these marine mammals rely on hearing and the sounds they produce to hunt for food, navigate their environment, and communicate with one another.
-Fisheries and Oceans Canada (DFO) acknowledges that both the physical presence of vessels and underwater noise from their engines hinders Southern Residents in their basic life activities.
+Human-made noise interferes with orcas’ ability to thrive because of their reliance on echolocation, hearing and the sounds they produce, to hunt, navigate and communicate.
+Fisheries and Oceans Canada (DFO) acknowledges that both the physical presence of vessels and associated underwater noise hinders Southern Residents‘ ability to perform basic life activities.

-Fisheries and Oceans Canada acknowledges that no mitigation actions have been implemented to address physical and acoustic disturbance from vessel traffic in orcas’ critical habitat
+Fisheries and Oceans Canada has a poor track record when it comes to the implementation of actions to address physical and acoustic disturbance from vessel traffic in Southern Resident orcas’ critical habitat

-This noise results in lost foraging time and a reduction in food intake and also limits their ability to communicate during periods of high traffic.
-It’s important to note that these disruptions are taking place in orcas’ critical habitat—areas that are essential for the survival and recovery of an endangered species; however, no mitigation actions have been implemented by DFO to date.
+For Southern Resident orcas, underwater noise results in lost foraging time, a reduction in food intake and also limits their ability to communicate.
+It’s important to note that these disruptions are taking place in Southern Residents’ critical habitat—an area essential for the survival and recovery of this endangered population..

 What’s the newest threat in high-traffic oceans?

 Collisions between orcas and vessels.
-To date, two deaths of Southern Residents are consistent with vessel strikes, but that number is likely to increase if the Kinder Morgan pipeline project is approved as oil tankers carrying bitumen from the pipeline through orcas’ critical habitat will increase to 34 each month—up from five right now.
+To date, a small number of Southern Resident deaths have been due to injuries consistent with vessel strikes, but that number is likely to increase if the Kinder Morgan pipeline project is approved as oil tankers carrying bitumen from the pipeline through orcas’ critical habitat will increase to 34 each month—up from five right now.

-The ECHO Program: a Port-led vessel slowdown trial
+The ECHO Program: a Port-led vessel slowdown initiative

-For a two-month period in late 2017, the Vancouver Fraser Port Authority led a vessel slowdown trial to investigate some of the impacts of shipping activities on the three key threats to Southern Resident killer whales.
-The ECHO (Enhancing Cetacean Habitat and Observation) Program requested commercial ships voluntarily slow their speed to 11 knots within a 16 nautical mile corridor of the Haro Strait.
+The Vancouver Fraser Port Authority has started an experimental initiative, a vessel slowdown program, to investigate some of the impacts of shipping activities on key threats to Southern Resident orcas.
+The Enhancing Cetacean Habitat and Observation (ECHO) Program asks commercial ships to voluntarily slow their speed while travelling through key Southern Resident foraging areas that overlap with Haro Strait and Boundary Pass.

-Initial research indicates that vessel traffic diminishes SRKW’s hunting ability by roughly 23 percent, with commercial ships responsible for two-thirds of that reduction and whale watching vessels of all types—commercial and recreational—account for the remaining third.
+Initial research has indicated that vessel traffic diminishes Southern Resident orcas’ hunting ability by roughly 23 percent, with commercial ships responsible for two-thirds of that reduction.
+Whale watching vessels of all types—commercial and recreational—account for the remaining third.